liquidat/linklight/exercises/ansible_security/1.2-checkpoint/README.md

 ## Step 2.7 - Verify changes in UI

-Now it's time to check if the changes really did take place, if the actual Check Point MGMT server configuration was really altered.
+Now it's time to check if these changes did really take place and the Check Point MGMT server configuration is altered.

 Access the Windows workstation and open the SmartConsole interface.
 On the right side, underneath **Object Categories**, click on **Network Objects**, then pick **Hosts**.
 It should list both new host entries.